Goyō Hashiguchi: Early career

 In 1907 Goyō won recognition for an ukiyo-e oil painting in the first Bunten show, but was disappointed in the unenthusiastic public acceptance of his oil paintings in future shows.
 In 1911 he again won recognition for an ukiyo-e poster designed for the Mitsukoshi department store.
 Goyō became a serious student of ukiyo-e and studied books, originals and reproductions.
 He was especially interested in the great classical ukiyo-e artists and wrote several articles about Utamaro, Hiroshige and Harunobu.
 From 1914, while frail and suffering from beriberi, he contributed articles on various ukiyo-e studies to Art News (Bijutsu-shinpō) and Ukiyo-e magazine.

 Defining works

 In 1915, urged by the shin-hanga publisher Shōzaburō Watanabe, he designed a print for artisans to produce under Watanabe's direction.
 Goyō designed "Bathing" (Yuami), Watanabe wanted to continue the collaboration but Goyō had other plans.
+The trial seal (shisaku) that Goyō affixed to Yuami hints at his hesitation toward the style Watanabe had proposed, and he reportedly remained dissatisfied with the print: although the edition of one hundred impressions was divided equally between artist and publisher, Goyō destroyed the copies that were his to keep.
 Instead, he worked in 1916–17 as supervisor of reproductions for 12 volumes called "Japanese Color Prints" (Yamato nishiki-e) and in the process became thoroughly familiar with the functions of artisan carvers and printers.
 At the same time he was drawing from live models.
 From 1918 until his death he personally supervised the carving, printing, and publication of his own works, producing thirteen more prints – four landscapes, one nature print depicting ducks and eight prints of women.
 His total production, including "Bathing", numbers fourteen prints.
 (After his death a few more of his designs were developed into prints by his heirs.)